-The Japanese Epidemiological Study on Low-Dose Radiation Effects (J-EPISODE) has been carried out to investigate health effects of low-dose radiation among nuclear workers since 1990.
+Radiation Effects Association has conducted the Japanese Epidemiological Study on Low-Dose Radiation Effects (J-EPISODE) to investigate health effects of low-dose radiation among nuclear workers since 1990.
 The study identified lifestyle factors and socio-economic status as confounders.
 In the study, excess relative risks (ERRs) were reduced by adjusting confounding factors, such as smoking.
 To estimate ERRs precisely, further studies of other potential confounding factors are needed.